christianparpart/x0/REWRITE.md

 - [x] load/save `health-check-success-threshold`
 - [x] support request bodies
 - [ ] fix request enqueuing/dequeueing
+- [ ] upstream response body's max-buffer-size should be configurable as a per-cluster config variable. this value is used in `HugeBuffer`.
+      Default: 4 mbyte.
 - ...

 #### proxy: stage 2